 I’ve been burned out at work, I’ve been burned out as a mom, I’ve been burned out as a wife, a friend, a daughter, the list goes on.
 You know why?
 Because I can’t. do. it. all.
 What I used to view as a personal failure, I now view as human.

-This year burned me out in a number of ways, but it also brought an opportunity to reflect on boundaries: why I must set them and why I must enforce them.
+This year brought an opportunity to reflect on boundaries: why I must set them and why I must enforce them.
 Though I don’t do resolutions, I do keep a simple a simple list in my phone of things I want for my life in the upcoming year—big and small, concrete, and intangible.

 Scheduling Me Time

 In my house, if it’s not on the calendar, it doesn’t exist.
 For me, “me time” means anything from curling up with a good book to taking a hot bath to exercising.
-This year, when things like signing up for and attending in-person exercise classes got put on hold, my exercise routine took a major hit.
-That whole I’ll work out over lunch thing just didn’t happen if it wasn’t on my calendar.
+The whole I’ll work out over lunch thing just didn’t happen if it wasn’t on my calendar.
 One too many times this year, my I’ll take a hot bath after the kids go to bed plan was replaced by all of the things I “should” be doing instead.
 My very favorite, let’s step into another world with a good book, also went to the bottom of the priority list.
-In 2021, I’ll be scheduling this time on my calendar and treating it with equal importance as any of my other commitments.
+In 2024, I’ll be scheduling this time on my calendar and treating it with equal importance as any of my other commitments.

 Setting Screen Time Limits (for Myself)